TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-portal-unlinkworkspace.md

 ### Deleting an Automation Account

-* If you are trying and failing to delete an Automation Account, please ensure all workspaces are unlinked by following the instructions at ["Unlink a Workspace"](https://docs.microsoft.com/azure/automation/update-management/remove-feature#unlink-workspace-from-automation-account)
+* If you are trying and failing to delete an Automation Account, ensure that all workspaces are unlinked by following the instructions at [Unlink a Workspace](https://docs.microsoft.com/azure/automation/update-management/remove-feature#unlink-workspace-from-automation-account)

 ## **Recommended Documents**